alvarezp/caddeus/README.md

   GNUmakefile does not break project build.
 * All modifiable parts are together in the top section of the GNUmakefile to avoid confusion.
+* Independent libraries can be individually specified for each test by using the "testname_TEST_LIBS" variable, where 'testname' belongs to the testname.t file.